 Since 2021, the EIT Regional Innovation Scheme (RIS) has been enhanced and integrated into KICs' long-term strategies.
 The EIT aims to involve more partners and support additional projects from eligible EIT RIS countries.
-It will closely monitor KICs' implementation of the enhanced EIT RIS using the EIT RIS Implementation Framework (2022-2027) and an EIT RIS Expert Group established in 2022.
-Results, lessons, and best practices will be shared with relevant EU services.
+It will closely monitor KICs' implementation of the enhanced EIT RIS using the EIT RIS Implementation Framework (2022-2027) and an EIT RIS Expert Group established in 2022 and enhanced from 2025.
+Results, lessons, and best practices will be shared with relevant EU services, the European Parliament, and Member States through existing channels.
 The EIT plans to conduct targeted communications activities in EIT RIS-eligible areas, including events and information sessions, to enhance the scheme's visibility.
 Similar efforts will be made in the Western Balkans to promote EIT opportunities with support from EU and non-EU organizations.
-In 2025, the EIT Community will continue supporting Ukrainian innovation ecosystems as part of a dedicated Work Package, whilst support to Moldova will be boosted through the widening of a number of existing activities, including the EIT Jumpstarter and the EIT InfraBooster.
+In 2026-2028, the EIT Community will continue supporting Ukrainian innovation ecosystems, whilst support to Moldova will be boosted through the widening of a number of existing activities.
 Targeted support for additional countries considered to be of strategic EU priority will also be considered as needed.
-Additionally, synergies with other funding instruments like ESIF and IPA III will be explored, along with alignment with Smart Specialisation Strategies, based on potential collaborations with EU Member States, Horizon Europe Associated countries as well as various EU and non-EU bodies, programmes, and initiatives, including through Memoranda of Understanding or other structured cooperation agreements.
+Additionally, synergies with other funding instruments like ESIF and IPA III will be further explored, along with alignment with Smart Specialisation Strategies, based on potential collaborations with EU Member States, Horizon Europe Associated countries as well as various EU and non-EU bodies, programmes, and initiatives, including through Memoranda of Understanding or other structured cooperation agreements.
 Special attention will be paid to synergies with COST, the Regional Cooperation Council, the Enterprise Europe Network, and the Partnerships for Regional Innovation.

-17 http://ec.europa.eu/growth/industry/innovation/facts-figures/scoreboards en
+18 http://ec.europa.eu/growth/industry/innovation/facts-figures/scoreboards_en

-Actions [main activity] Indicator [KPI] Target Main outputs #16 Implement the RIS Implementation Framework Application of the updated RIS implementation framework improving the results and coordination of EIT RIS actions EIT / KICs to mobilise EU funding to achieve additional results and impact EIT continues with the implementation of an effective supervision and coordination mechanism and principles for EIT RIS hubs, including the increase of consolidated EIT Community RIS Hubs EIT RIS country-specific roadmap (2023-2025) is implemented and new EIT RIS country-specific roadmap (2026-2028) adopted and under implementation EIT RIS strategic guidance documents updated Commitments from EC services and national authorities to mobilise such funds contributing to EIT / KIC led activities via Contribution Agreements or similar to achieve additional results Full implementation of the EIT RIS country-specific roadmaps EIT RIS mid-term evaluation report and EIT RIS strategic guidance documents updated Written confirmation/ MoUs with EU services/ RIS countries to mobilise funding to support delivery of EU policy priorities via EIT / KIC led activities #17 EIT supports the innovation ecosystems of EU Accession Countries including Ukraine, Moldova, Türkiye and the Western Balkans EIT community effectively supports the innovation ecosystems of EU Accession Countries including Ukraine, Moldova, Türkiye and the Western Balkans Implementation of additional support activities targeting Ukraine, Moldova, Türkiye and the Western Balkans as well as other EU Accession Countries as appropriate Monitoring the implementation KICs' support targeting Ukraine, Moldova, Türkiye and the Western Balkans as well as other EU Accession Countries as appropriate
+Actions [main activity] Indicator [KPI] Target Main outputs #16 Implement the RIS Implementation Framework Application of the updated RIS implementation framework improving the results and coordination of EIT RIS actions EIT / KICs to mobilise EU funding to achieve additional results and impact EIT continues with the implementation of an effective supervision and coordination mechanism and principles for EIT Community Hubs, having integrating all existing EIT RIS Hubs from the end of 2025 New EIT RIS country- specific roadmap (2026- 2028) adopted and under implementation New EIT RIS implementation Framework developed for the post 2027 period Commitments from EC services and national authorities to mobilise such funds contributing to EIT / KIC led activities via Contribution Agreements or similar to achieve additional results Adoption and full implementation of the EIT RIS country-specific roadmaps (2026-2028) Continued implementation of the EIT RIS implementation Framework (2022-2027) New EIT RIS implementation Framework developed for the post 2027 period and adopted in 2028 Written confirmation/ MoUs with EU services/ RIS countries to mobilise funding to support delivery of EU policy priorities via EIT / KIC led activities European Innovation Booster, covering the EIT RIS, comprehensively piloted in 2026-2028 #17 EIT supports the innovation ecosystems of EU Accession Countries including Ukraine, Moldova, Türkiye and the Western Balkans EIT community effectively supports the innovation ecosystems of EU Accession Countries including Ukraine, Moldova, Türkiye and the Western Balkans Implementation of additional support activities targeting Ukraine, Moldova, Türkiye and the Western Balkans as well as other EU Accession and priority neighbourhood Countries as appropriate Monitoring the implementation KICs' support targeting Ukraine, Moldova, Türkiye and the Western Balkans as well as other EU Accession and priority neighbourhood Countries as appropriate